-Professor Cory Edgar received his undergraduate training at the University of Florida and a Master's in Physician Assistant Studies from the University of Texas Southwestern (UTSW) Medical Center.
-Since graduation, he has practiced clinically in the field of malignant hematology, blood and marrow transplant, and cancer survivorship/long-term follow-up.
-His research interests include simulation in PA education, hematologic malignancies, cancer survivorship, PA utilization in oncology.
-He joined the AHU PA program full-time in 2020 after serving as an adjunct faculty at both UTSW and AHU since 2015.
+Dr. Cory Edgar received his undergraduate training at the University of Florida, Master in Physician Assistant Studies (MPAS) from the University of Texas Southwestern (UTSW) Medical Center, and his Doctor of Medical Science (DMSc) in Medical Education from the University of Lynchburg.

+Since graduating as a PA, he has practiced clinically in the field of malignant hematology, blood and marrow transplant, and cancer survivorship/long-term follow up.
+He has served in various academic appointments in PA education since 2015.
+His research interests include simulation in PA education, hematologic malignancies, cancer survivorship, and APP utilization in oncology specialties.
 He serves on advisory boards and speaker bureaus for several oncology pharmaceutical and research companies.
-He has previously served as Lead APP with the AdventHealth Cancer Institute and continues to have committee responsibilities surrounding APP utilization, chemotherapy administration, quality improvement/assessment and cost of care.
+He is a consultant for multiple APP education initiatives, supporting pre-licensure and transition to practice education.
+He has previously served as Lead APP within the AdventHealth Cancer Institute and continues to have committee responsibilities surrounding APP utilization, chemotherapy administration, quality improvement/assessment and cost of care.